 So let’s get back to this spice filled Mexican Cauliflower recipe because it deserves our attention.
 It’s easy so dive in with a fork and enjoy every bite.

-- 1 head of cauliflower, separated into bite size florets
+- 1 cauliflower head, separated into bite size florets

 - 2 tablespoons coconut oil

-- 1 can 15 ounces, diced tomatoes with juice
+- 15 ounces tomatoes can, diced with juice

 - 1/8 teaspoon ground cloves